 As the video clip of the news segment continued to gain traction, some YouTube users began to remix it or create YouTube Poop with the original footage.

-A handful of journalists and bloggers have extended the usage of the term “Internet Hate Machine” to not only included Anonymous members, but anyone who participates in negative or cyberbullying commentary online, as found in articles by religious blog Think Christian in reference to the reception of Rebecca Black’s Friday and Radio Free Europe to describe the backlash experience of an athlete in the London 2012 Olympic Games after finishing in fourth place.
+A handful of journalists and bloggers have extended the usage of the term “Internet Hate Machine” to not only include Anonymous members, but anyone who participates in negative or cyberbullying commentary online, as found in articles by religious blog Think Christian in reference to the reception of Rebecca Black's Friday and Radio Free Europe to describe the backlash experienced by an athlete in the London 2012 Olympic Games after finishing in fourth place.
 Additionally in April 2012, the phrase was falsely attributed to humor site 9gag by members of the BodyBuilding.com forums and Reddit.